AbrahamAvelar/20210301_Reproducibilidad_BI/index.md

       </article>
       <article role="tabpanel" class="tab-pane" id="git-linux">
         <p>
-          If Git is not already available on your machine you can try to install it via your distro's package manager.
+          <strong>In  lunux</strong> if Git is not already available on your machine you can try to
+          install it via your distro's package manager.
 For Debian/Ubuntu run
           <code>sudo apt-get install git</code> and for Fedora run
           <code>sudo dnf install git</code>.